XeroKimo/EksisEngine/README.md

 	Note: Document any major functionality or requested functionality.
 Also document added files and files that were changed or deleted

-It appears that library linking doesn't carry over, if that's the caase, make sure to include d3d11.lib, D3DCompiler.lib and Windowscodecs.lib
+It appears that library linking doesn't carry over, if that's the case, make sure to include d3d11.lib, D3DCompiler.lib and Windowscodecs.lib